 Josephine Anstey’s career has been concept and project driven, engaging with a wide variety of media practices and technologies.
 Experiments with narrative & dramatic forms and questions of identity & consciousness have been constant themes.
-Her most recent work Improvising Consciousness, is a creative work of speculative evolution which imagines an affirmative bio-political future.
-Its alternative world view exists as a hybrid media work online and at live events.
+Currently she is making animations with clay figures Pik and Etty about economics (video 1, video 2) and writing a scifi/ecofiction novel.

 Her early work includes a long collaboration with Julie Zando on a series of video-art pieces.
 Other early projects include radio documentary, web and prose fiction.
 From 1995, she refocused on the production of interactive computer-mediated experiences: stories, performances and games.
 This resulted in works of interactive drama, virtual & mixed reality, and intermedia performance populated by intelligent agents, networked human actors, and puppet avatars.

 Her VR and video works have shown widely in the US, in Europe, South America and Asia, and she has work in the permanent collections of the Museum of Modern Art in New York and the Ars Electronica Center, Austria.
 Her media work has won critical attention: Impcon.org was shortlisted for the People’s Choice in the 2018 Opening Up Digital Fiction Writing Competition; The Bicameral Emulation Exercise was part of Enact: Art in the Mind (Curators Yanuzzi & Torke) which received a Jury Selection at the Japan Media Arts Festival, 2014.
 Her videos have won awards including Best Narrative Video Award at the Atlanta Film and Video Festival 1990.
 In 1996 she won the Chelsea Award for short fiction and in 1997 she won Multimedia Grand Prix 97 Award from the Multi-Media Content Association of Japan.